-This article is the final part of a three-part series covering the basics of free machine embroidery and is written by Julie Briggs of The Sewing Directory.
-The fabric was kindly supplied by Plush Addict.
+This free machine embroidery cushion project is written by Julie Briggs of The Sewing Directory.

-In this third part of the series, we will consolidate the skills we’ve learnt during the first two parts of the series by making a small cushion cover to show off machine embroidery techniques.
+In this article use your free machine embroidery skills by making a small cushion cover to show off machine embroidery techniques.

 You will need…

 Stabiliser (see part one)

 Scraps of 3 different coloured fabrics for petals

 ½ metre linen look cotton or calico

 Spare bobbin holder for free machine embroidery (optional)